 MainStreet Family Care and KidsStreet Urgent Care offering COVID-19 monoclonal antibody treatments.
 These are for mild to moderate COVID-19 cases and for people at high risk of disease progression.
-The FDA has issued EUAs for two investigational monoclonal antibodies that can attach to parts of the virus.
+The FDA has issued EUAs for several monoclonal antibodies that can attach to parts of the virus.
 As a result, these could help the immune system recognize and respond more effectively to the virus.
 If you get a positive COVID test result at one of our clinics and you are eligible you will be offered the treatment.
 If you have gotten positive COVID test results at a location other than one of our clinics, but you would like to get the treatment from us, you can!
 See the section for how to register for an appointment below.

 Which MainStreet and KidsStreet locations are offering this treatment?